Kazi Nazrul Islam: Early life

 Attracted to folk theatre, Nazrul Islam joined a leto (travelling theatrical group) run by his uncle Fazle Karim.
 He worked and travelled with them, learning to act, as well as writing songs and poems for the plays and musicals.
 Through his work and experiences, Nazrul Islam began studying Bengali and Sanskrit literature, as well as Hindu scriptures such as the Puranas.
-Nazrul Islam composed folk plays for the group, which included Chāshār Shōng ('the drama of a peasant'), and plays about characters from the Mahabharata including Shokunībōdh ('the Killing of Shakuni), Rājā Judhisthirer Shōng ('the drama of King Yudhishthira), Dātā Kōrno ('the philanthropic Karna'), Ākbōr Bādshāh ('Akbar the emperor'), Kobi Kālidās ('poet Kalidas'), Bidyan Hutum ('the learned owl'), and Rājputrer Shōng ('the prince's sorrow').
+Nazrul Islam composed folk plays for the group, which included Chāshār Shōng ('the drama of a peasant'), and plays about characters from the Mahabharata, including Shokunībōdh ('the Killing of Shakuni), Rājā Judhisthirer Shōng ('the drama of King Yudhishthira'), Dātā Kōrno ('the philanthropic Karna'), Ākbōr Bādshāh ('Akbar the emperor'), Kobi Kālidās ('poet Kalidas'), Bidyan Hutum ('the learned owl'), and Rājputrer Shōng ('the prince's sorrow').

 In 1910, Nazrul Islam left the troupe and enrolled at the Searsole Raj High School in Raniganj.
 In school, he was influenced by his teacher, a Jugantar activist, Nibaran Chandra Ghatak, and began a lifelong friendship with fellow author Sailajananda Mukhopadhyay, who was his classmate.
 He later transferred to the Mathrun High English School, studying under the headmaster and poet Kumud Ranjan Mullick.
 Unable to continue paying his school fees, Nazrul Islam left the school and joined a group of kaviyals.
 Later he took jobs as a cook at Wahid Confectionery, a well-known bakery of the region, and at a tea stall in the town of Asansol.
-In 1914, Nazrul Islam studied in the Darirampur School (now Govt.
+In 1914, Nazrul Islam studied at the Darirampur School (now Govt.
 Nazrul Academy) in Trishal, Mymensingh District.
 Amongst other subjects, Nazrul Islam studied Bengali, Sanskrit, Arabic, Persian literature and Hindustani classical music under teachers who were impressed by his dedication and skill.

-Nazrul Islam studied up to grade 10 but did not appear for the matriculation pre-test examination; instead in 1917, he joined the British Indian Army at the age of eighteen.
+Nazrul Islam studied up to grade 10 but did not appear for the matriculation pre-test examination; instead, in 1917, he joined the British Indian Army at the age of eighteen.
 He had two primary motivations for joining the British Indian Army: first, a youthful desire for adventure and, second, an interest in the politics of the time.
 Attached to the 49th Bengal Regiment, he was posted to the Karachi Cantonment, where he wrote his first prose and poetry.
-Although he never saw active fighting, he rose in rank from corporal to havildar (sergeant), and served as quartermaster for his battalion.
+Although he never saw active fighting, he rose in rank from corporal to havildar (sergeant) and served as quartermaster for his battalion.

 During this period, Nazrul Islam read extensively the works of Rabindranath Tagore and Sarat Chandra Chattopadhyay, as well as the Persian poets Hafez, Omar Khayyam, and Rumi.
-He learned Persian poetry from the regiment's Punjabi Moulvi, practiced music, and pursued his literary interests.
+He learnt Persian poetry from the regiment's Punjabi Moulvi, practiced music, and pursued his literary interests.
 His first prose work, "Life of a Vagabond" (Baunduler Atmakahini), was published in May 1919.
 His poem "Mukti" ("মুক্তি", 'Freedom') was published by the Bengali Muslim Literary Journal (Bangiya Mussalman Sahitya Samiti) in July 1919.